Careers as Change Agent: What Can You Do With a Master’s in Social Work?

 Talent That Spans Industries

-The skills obtained in an MSW degree have many applications in careers outside of social work, should you decide during your education that you want to take your talents to another field.
+The skills obtained in an MSW degree have many applications in careers outside of social work, should you decide during your education that you want to take your talents to another industry.
 Consider, for example, how an understanding of human behavior and oppressive power structures can help politicians better serve their constituents or lawyers advocate for their clients.
 Even in a corporate setting, the mindset of a social worker can be of great value.

 As Michelle Rojas, Columbia School of Social Work (CSSW) alum and co-founder of the Corporate Social Work Collective, writes, “[S]ocial workers view systems with a holistic lens and are active problem solvers — these are important skills that corporations need.
 Remember, companies consist of people who bring their whole selves to work, and should hire people who are experts in understanding how people work.”